One-time Clemson walk-on Renfrow sees last time in spotlight

 Renfrow is locked into making one last impression in his final college game before training for the NFL.
 His speed and knack for finding the open space make him a perfect fit for those NFL teams — the New England Patriots come to mind — who utilize a slot receiver who can get downfield in a hurry.

 Clemson co-offensive coordinator and receivers coach Jeff Scott has tutored players’ rooms that have included first-round NFL picks DeAndre Hopkins and Sammy Watkins.
-He’s convinced pro evaluators will like what they see out of Renfrow.
+He is convinced that pro evaluators will like what they see out of Renfrow.

-“I’ve been telling them about Hunter since he was a sophomore,” said Scott.
+“I’ve been telling them about Hunter since he was a sophomore,” Scott said.
 “I can’t wait for the (NFL) combine and (Clemson) pro day to be able to share some more insight.
 There’s no doubt about it.”

-Scott said you can’t coach Renfrow’s gifts of quickness and sense of moment.
+Scott said Renfrow’s gifts of quickness and sense of moment can’t be taught.
 “Everybody at that level runs well,” Scott said.
 “The guys that can separate and get open, those are the guys that you’re looking for.
 He’s proven it year in and year out against the best teams in the country.”

 “My teammates have given me a bunch of grief for it,” Renfrow said.
 “But I’m just ready to have fun this last game.”

 Renfrow is confident he can succeed at the next level, too.
-He’ll play in the Senior Bowl later this month, then continue preparing for his workouts at the combine and at Clemson’s pro day.
-He’s loved every minute of his experience and has developed a mentality that he’ll make those not paying attention take notice.
+He’ll play in the Senior Bowl later this month, then continue preparing for his workouts at the combine and Clemson’s pro day.
+He has loved every minute of his experience and has developed a mentality that he will make those not paying attention take notice.

 “You get what you earn,” Renfrow said.
 “I may not have been recruited high, but I earned it on the field.”